IainJackson90/pp4-holiday-dreams/README.md

 1. AllAuth user Model
 - It is a default model used by Django authentication
-- It comes with Standard login user authentication promoting the user to log in or sign up
+- It comes with Standard login user authentication prompting the user to log in or sign up
-- Is is a one to many relationship with user post as the user can have many post but the post has only one author, each post will be authenticated to see if the user is logged in and singed up (checks if the user exists)
+- Is is a one to many relationship with user post as the user can have many post but the post has only one author, each post will be authenticated to see if the user is logged in and signed up (checks if the user exists)

 2. Post model
 - Is is a one to many relationship with user post as the user can have many post but the post has only one author
 - the post model will prompt a user to populate some fields from the user's end but will also have a few auto filled fields
-- The author field will be used as a ForeingKey tht will be the main link to a user
+- The author field will be used as a Foreign Key that will be the main link to a user
 - Fields the user can fill out are title, holiday_season, holiday_length, experience, bag_recommendation, excerpt cost_expected, featured_img
 - Fields that will be auto generated author, slug, created_on, status, updated_on

 3. Comment model
-- Will allow a verified log in user to comment on another user post
+- Will allow a verified login user to comment on another user post
 - This is a many to many relationship towards a post but a many to one relationship regards to a single user
 - This model will use post and author as foreigner for verification of a user as well as linking the comment to the user that left the comment
 - The body field will be populated by the user
 - created_on Will be auto generated with a time and date of when a user made a comment

 4. Like model
-- The user and post field are ForeingKeys used to insure a user can only like a post once but a post can be liked by many users
+- The user and post field are Foreign Keys used to insure a user can only like a post once but a post can be liked by many users
 - This is a many to many relationship towards a post but a many to one relationship regards to a single user

 5. About Model